 Pail – To pour water onto washroom/kitchen/service yard floor to see if it flows into drain.

 Rags – To wipe stains or dusty surface.

 Tissue – To clean your hands or when you sneeze from dust.

 Broom & Dustpan – Preferably with fibre bristles.

 Gloves – To protect your hands from dirt or broken objects.

 Water & Snacks – In case you get hungry and to hydrate yourselves.

 After you have done your checks, make an appointment through the QR Code available on a paper pasted in your unit or go to your neighbourhood office to get the HDB inspectors to go through your defects with you.
 If you want them to check on a weekend, the slots gets fully booked fast so I had to come back on a weekday.
 I heard from a neighbour that we have to do our checks within 7 days of key collection, we manage to get it done within the week.

 HDB will provide you with an official defects list to write down the defects and sign once the check has been completed.
 You can ask for as many papers so don’t worry about not having enough space to write them down.
 However, that list does not tell you where or how to check so I took my time to list down how I did it in this link below.
 You don’t have to print this out, save the trees, you can save it on your phone as your guide.
-Click on this picture below to get the full list.

 Plan & Concept